-Kidnapping Mr. Heineken was directed by Daniel Alfredson (The Girl Who Kicked the Hornet’s Nest, Blackway), written by William Brookfield (Wonderwell, Milk), who adapts from a book by Peter R. De Vries, and stars Jim Sturgess (Cloud Atlas, Geostorm), Sam Worthington (The Titan, The Hunter’s Prayer), Ryan Kwanten (2067, Hurricane Heist), Mark van Eeuwen (The Forgotten Battle, Redbad), Thomas Cocquerel (Alive, In Like Flynn), Anthony Hopkins (The Father, 360) and David Dencik (No Time to Die, Quick).
+Kidnapping Mr. Heineken was directed by Daniel Alfredson (The Girl Who Kicked the Hornet’s Nest, Blackway), written by William Brookfield (Wonderwell, Milk), who adapts from a book by Peter R. De Vries, and stars Jim Sturgess (Cloud Atlas, Geostorm), Sam Worthington (The Titan, The Hunter’s Prayer), Ryan Kwanten (2067, Hurricane Heist), Mark van Eeuwen (The Forgotten Battle, Redbad), Thomas Cocquerel (Alive, In Like Flynn), Anthony Hopkins (The Father, Zero Contact) and David Dencik (No Time to Die, Quick).
 It’s about the eponymous kidnapping of Freddy Heineken and the troubles the kidnappers had dealing with the immediate aftermath.

 The Plot: Considering that in 1983, the titular crime and its ransom of $10 million (USD) was the highest ever paid, “Heineken” starts with a leg up over the competition.
 Alfredson doesn’t choose the most interesting things to focus on with consistency but there’s enough good stuff to make the more workmanlike moments digestible.